codercatdev/angular-builder-ngbootstrap/README.md

 # GOAL

-This repo is meant to show how to use Angular with ng-bootstrap Drag and Drop in Builder.io
+This repo is meant to show how to use Angular with ng-bootstrap Drag and Drop in Builder.io.
+As well as highlight how partytown can be used in an Angular Application.

 ## Components